 Your lack of energy could also be due to a lack of key nutrients.
 The main source of energy in our cells is something called adenosine triphosphate, or ATP.
 ATP is essentially the currency that runs your body’s economy, but it can’t make any real transactions without the banker.
 And that banker is magnesium.

-Though ATP is the main source of energy in cells, it must be bound to a magnesium ion (Mg) to be biologically active.
-So, ATP is really Mg-ATP when it comes to making the magic happen in your body.
+Though ATP is the main source of energy in cells, it must be bound to a magnesium ion (Mg) to be biologically active2.
+So, ATP is really Mg-ATP when it comes to making the magic happen3 in your body.

 How to fix it